 Pupils will be post-tested using a variety of measures at several time points.
-The first outcome measure is the Woodcock Reading Mastery Test sub-scales: Letter Identification, Word Identification and Word Attack that would assess basic literacy skills at the end of Reception class.
-This is an age appropriate measure although it has not been normed on a UK based sample but the 3rd edition has been approved for use in the UK by the SpLD Assessment Standards Committee with the caution that it may require revision for Americanisms and other cultural features.
+The assessments will use the Woodcock Reading Mastery Test III sub-scales: Letter Identification, Word Identification and Word Attack.
+These sub-tests assess basic literacy skills at the end of Reception.
+Further post-testing will be conducted at the end of Year 1.
+This testing will include the Woodcock sub-scales Word Identification and Word Attack as well as Passage Comprehension.
+The Woodcock scales are age appropriate measures although they have not been normed on a UK based sample.
+However, the 3rd edition has been approved for use in the UK by the SpLD Assessment Standards Committee (with the caution that it may require revision for Americanisms and other cultural features).

-Woodcock Reading Mastery Sub-scales III
+Woodcock Reading Mastery III Sub-scales

-Letter Identification (End of Reception Class) Word Identification (End of Reception Class) Word Attack (End of Reception Class) Word Identification (End of Year 1) Word Attack (End of Year 1) Passage Comprehension (End of Year 1)
+Letter Identification (End of Reception) Word Identification (End of Reception) Word Attack (End of Reception) Word Identification (End of Year 1) Word Attack (End of Year 1) Passage Comprehension (End of Year 1)